comsci-uwc-isak/unit-1-project-rikiod/README.md

 ```

 ### 4. Edit a car
+Steps:
+1. Find out which car needs to be edited from user's arguments
+2. Delete existing car
+3. Create new replacement car

 Input: license plate, car model, car color, occupancy --> edited car

 This program takes the data that the user wants to edit as arguments and replaces the previous data about the car with it.
 It functions very similarly to the delete function (see #5) by deleting the line within the maincarfile.txt.
 Then, after that, it essentially does the same as creating a car (see #2).

 ```.sh